cgrindel/rules_swift_package_manager/examples/google_maps_example/README.md

 ## Why is this interesting?

-The [lottie-spm](https://github.com/airbnb/lottie-spm) downloads a dynamic xcframework.
-This exercises the xcframework detection logic in `rules_swift_package_manager`.
+The Google [ios-maps-sdk](https://github.com/googlemaps/ios-maps-sdk) downloads a static xcframework.
+This exercises the xcframework static library detection logic in `rules_swift_package_manager`.
+Additionally, the SDK is patched in order to remove an additional `import` that would otherwise prevent it from compiling using `rules_swift_package_manager`.